 Adding South Georgia can bump your travel to Antarctica up to 20-some days, but it’s well worth the added time and cost.
-As our office continues to travel the world, we’re hearing more and more about this remote, wild island from polar expedition guides and recently had the chance to visit ourselves during a South Georgia cruise.
-So here’s a closer look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go:
+Why?
+And where is South Georgia in Antarctica?
+We recently had the chance to visit during a South Georgia cruise, so here’s a firsthand look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go:

 The king penguin colony on South Georgia is known as the largest crèche in the world.

 South Georgia Island is also home to the largest macaroni penguin population in the world.
-This species, pictured above, is identified by the orange crest on its forehead, and named for its resemblance to an 18th century fashionable wig, turned into a movement, turned into a slang term: “macaroni.”
+This species, pictured below, is identified by the orange crest on its forehead, and named for its resemblance to an 18th century fashionable wig.
 Sing the “Yankee Doodle” song and it’ll make a little more sense.
-An impressive 3 million breeding pairs live on South Georgia.
+An impressive 3 million breeding pairs live on South Georgia Island.
 And if these incredible numbers are not enough, you’re also likely to see chinstrap and gentoo penguins.
 This is definitely the place to visit if you want to see penguins.
-Itineraries to South Georgia also often include the Falkland Islands, 800 miles northwest, a destination also famed for its penguins (5 of the world’s 17 species summer here).
+Most South Georgia cruise itineraries also include the Falkland Islands, 800 miles northwest, a destination also famed for its penguins (5 of the world’s 17 species summer here).

 In addition to penguins, South Georgia is home to the southern elephant seal, the largest seal species in the world; Antarctic fur seals; the wandering albatross; and even reindeer (introduced).